Gender disparity in computing: Statistics in education

 In the United States, the proportion of women represented in the computer science field peaked around the mid-1980s and has declined ever since.
 In 1984, 37.1% of Computer Science degrees were awarded to women.
 However, this percentage dropped to 29.9% in 1990 and 26.7% in 1998.
 Data from the Computing Research Association indicates that fewer than 12% of computer science bachelor's degrees were awarded to women at U.S. PhD-granting institutions in 2011.
 Additionally, the percentage of women earning a master's degree peaked around 33% in 2000 but dropped to 27% in 2008.
+International studies of ICT tertiary education note several countries where women outnumber men, with these countries more likely to be less gender equal than those with fewer women taking ICT courses.
+UNESCO termed this disparity the "ICT Gender Equality Paradox", where in more gender equal countries women were less likely to study computing and related courses.

 Within the United States, the representation of women in the computing field has declined over the past thirty years.
 As of 2018, women made up 18% of undergraduates in computer science majors.
 In the study, "Anatomy of an Enduring Gender Gap: The Evolution of Women's Participation in Computer Science,"researchers found an overall decline in women's determination to major in the computer science field.
 They found that by 2011 only 0.4% of women planned to major in computer science compared to 3.3% of men.
 The study also found that 15% of computer science majors were women.